SR-Saunders-CS/scriptrunner-execution-insights/docs/field-guide.md

 **Single-node vs. multi-node:**
 - Single-node: one directory, use that name directly.
 - Multi-node (Data Center cluster): one directory per node.
-Use `03-usage-report-multi-node.groovy` — it discovers all node directories automatically and sums counts across every node with no hardcoded node name needed.
+Use `usage-report-multi-node.groovy` — it discovers all node directories automatically and sums counts across every node with no hardcoded node name needed.